Gitko97/Lecture-Assistant/PDF_compare/README.md

 //return double array that has HSL value.

-these are methodes that get HSL array to RGB value(OR RGB array)
+these are methods that get HSL array to RGB value(OR RGB array)

 all array double value just in 0<value, AND 1>value.